BlackyDrum/chromadb-cpp/README.md

 To add embeddings to an existing collection in ChromaDB, use the `AddEmbeddings` method.
 This method allows you to specify the collection, the IDs of the embeddings, and optionally, the embeddings themselves, metadata, and documents associated with the embeddings.

+> [!NOTE]
+> If you do not provide embeddings, you must provide documents along with an embedding function.

 ```cpp
 #include "ChromaDB/ChromaDB.h"